KDE/breeze/README.md

 # Breeze

-Breeze is the default style for [Plasma](https://kde.org/plasma-desktop/).
-This repository contains some parts of Breeze such as the cursors, wallpapers, and the application style.
+Breeze is the default application style for apps run in [Plasma](https://kde.org/plasma-desktop/).

 ## Components